 Finally, you’ll add the crushed pineapple and walnuts to the casserole mixture.

 Bake the Sweet Potato Casserole

-Pour the casserole mixture into a 9 x 13 baking dish and bake at 375 for 20-30 minutes.
-For a thinner, lighter casserole cook for 20 minutes and for a darker, thicker casserole bake for 30 minutes.
+Pour the casserole mixture into a 9 x 13 baking dish and bake at 375° for 20 to 30 minutes.
+For a thinner, lighter casserole cook for 20 minutes, and for a darker, thicker casserole bake for 30 minutes.
 I usually bake mine for 30 minutes.

 Remove From the Oven and Allow to Cool